SAIKIRANN226/AWS_DevOps_Notes/Sessions (1-10)/Overview.md

 - systemctl disable nginx ---> Will disable nginx.
 - What is Network managment in linux ?
 How do you check port & process running ? netstat -lntp
 - What are the general trouble shooting process you do ?
 - How to give admin access (or) any other access to linux users ?
 Example two types of users.
 Linux admin team ---> Full admin access ; DevOps team ---> Limited sudo access
 - Generally to give sudo access we have one file "/etc/sudoers" So "vim /etc/sudoers" It is not recommended to open this file because it is crucial so linux has given one command to open then file safely that is "visudo"
-- Ramesh ---> Give Admin full access, under wheelgroup and enter %admin ALL=(ALL) ALL
+- Ramesh ---> Give Admin full access, under wheelgroup & enter %admin ALL=(ALL) ALL
 - Suresh limited access ---> %devops ALL=(ALL) /usr/bin/yum,/usr/bin/systemctl
 - For ramesh we have given full admin access but for suresh we can give only few limited access like "yum" command (To know where this command is installed "which yum" (or) "which systemctl"
 - Everytime opening "visudo" is also a risky.
 Linux has given one location "vim /etc/sudoers.d"
 - vim /etc/sudoers.d/DevOps (Created folder) --> %devops ALL=(ALL) /usr/bin/yum,/usr/bin/systemctl
 - vim /etc/sudoers.d/Admin (Created folder) --> %admin ALL=(ALL) ALL